 If the groom is a member of the military, he must wear his appropriate military dress uniform.
 Depending on his branch of service and whether or not he's a commissioned officer, the groom may decide to wear a saber or cutlass, which must be accompanied by white gloves.
 The bride stands to his right at the altar (instead of to his left, as traditionally done in nonmilitary weddings) in order to avoid the blade.
 If the bride is in the service, she has her choice of wearing either her military dress uniform or a traditional wedding gown.
 Either way, she may hold a bridal bouquet.

 The Arch Of Sabers

-Only commissioned officers can carry sabers or swords and participate in this ceremony.
+Only commissioned officers are permitted to carry sabers or swords and participate in this ceremony.
 (The Marine Corps is the exception, with NCOs also authorized to carry them.)
 Often the military groomsmen participate, but other officers (guests, perhaps) may be designated to help create the arch.
 Usually 6-8 officers are included.
 The head usher usually issues the commands, starting with "Center face," the signal to form two facing lines.
 When the order "Arch sabers" (or "Draw swords") is given, each usher raises his saber, cutting edge up, to form the arch.
 Officers have been known to detour from tradition, announcing the couple ("Ladies and gentlemen, may I present Lieutenant and Mrs. Smith") or lowering the final two sabers to block the couple's way and demand that they kiss!
 A Marine Corps tradition, often adopted by the Air Force, is for the last saber bearer to "tap" the bride with his saber and say, "Welcome to the Air Force, Ma'am."

 See More: Military Weddings